FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-server-properties.md

 ---
-title: How to Configure Your Server Properties
+title: How to Configure Your Minecraft Java Server Properties
-tags: Configuration
 description: Editing and customising common attributes of the server.properties file.
 keywords:
     - keyword: server